Solar Attic Fans

 Distributed versus centralized energy generation

 I hope to have that Hagman-feeling someday.
-I think it would be great to have a 'largely distributed' electricity generation system in this country.
+I think it would be great to have a 'largely distributed' electricity generation system throughout this country.
 It would be more fail-safe than central power plants.
 Kind of like the internet is a world-wide distribution of computer power --- with hardly a single point of failure.

 A largely decentralized power system may be more likely in a place like Africa.
 Kind of like they are skipping the telephone line intrastructure path and going with cell phones --- many African countries may end up with very few coal/oil/nuclear-fueled central power plants and use wind-solar-geothermal-ocean energy sources.